metabase/metabase/docs/permissions/data-sandboxes.md

 You can think of a data sandbox as a bundle of permissions that includes:

-- The edited version of a table that will replace the original table, everywhere that the original table is used in Metabase.
+- The edited version of a table that will replace your original table, everywhere that the original table is used in Metabase.
 - The [group](../people-and-groups/managing.md#groups) of people who should see the edited version of the table.

 You can define up to one data sandbox for each table/group combo in your Metabase.
 That means you can display different versions of a table for different groups, such as "Sandboxed Accounts for A" to Customer A, and "Sandboxed Accounts for B" to Customer B.